Lamar, Missouri: Transportation

 Lamar Municipal Airport (LLU) serves the city and surrounding communities.
+The airport has a 4,000-ft concrete primary runway with approved GPS approaches (runway 17-35) and a 2,900-ft asphalt crosswind runway with one approved GPS approach (runway 3-21).

 Education

 Public education in Lamar is administered by Lamar R-I School District, which operates Lamar High School.

 Lamar has a public library, a branch of the Barton County Library.